 Chisholm is a very small city located in the state of Minnesota.
 With a population of 4,981 people and two constituent neighborhoods, Chisholm is the 144th largest community in Minnesota.

-Chisholm is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Because occupations involving physical labor dominate the local economy, Chisholm is generally considered to be a blue-collar town.
+35.91% of the Chisholm workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chisholm is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Chisholm who work in office and administrative support (16.92%), healthcare suport services (9.77%), and sales jobs (5.83%).
+There are especially a lot of people living in Chisholm who work in office and administrative support (14.79%), management occupations (7.27%), and healthcare suport services (7.12%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 18.52 minutes getting to work every day.
+On average, they spend only 18.73 minutes getting to work every day.

 The most common language spoken in Chisholm is English.
 Other important languages spoken here include German and Spanish.